vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

     session: 1
     ```

-1. Run your new image.
+1. Wait until the image is successfully built and run your new image.
     An exception is expected to be thrown.

     ```terminal:execute